Family Law

 When courts evaluate a closely held business during divorce, the central issue is the economic value of the ownership interest.
 Financial experts often examine historical income, projected earnings, asset structure, and the operational characteristics of the company itself.
 These analyses may involve adjustments to compensation, review of discretionary expenses, and consideration of whether the company’s value depends primarily on the business enterprise or the individual professional who operates it.

 These questions frequently overlap with broader financial issues in divorce, including the treatment of business income, the classification of marital property, and the evaluation of ownership interests.
 Related issues are discussed in our page on hidden assets in Pennsylvania divorce, which addresses financial disclosure and investigative procedures used in complex cases.
+For how these issues play out when one spouse owns the business, see our page on divorce and business ownership in Pennsylvania.
+Where the owner-spouse’s income is above the support guideline cap, see our page on alimony in high-income Pennsylvania divorces.

 Operating Agreements and Transfer Restrictions